publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch30/m__us_usc_t15_s1275.md

         (1)

-         Within 180 days after November 10, 1978, the Commission shall establish, in accordance with subsection (b) of this section, a Toxicological Advisory Board (hereinafter in this section referred to as the “Board”) to advise the Commission on precautionary labeling for hazardous substances.
+         Within 180 days after November 10, 1978, the Commission shall establish, in accordance with subsection (b), a Toxicological Advisory Board (hereinafter in this section referred to as the “Board”) to advise the Commission on precautionary labeling for hazardous substances.
 The Board shall provide scientific and technical advice to the Commission concerning—

             (A)